alibaba/GraphScope/docs/analytical_engine/tutorial_networkx_operations.md

 ```

 ## Transform to GraphScope Graph Object
-As `graphscope.nx` Graph can create from GraphScope graph, the `graphscope.nx` graph can also transform to GraphScope graph, e.g,
+As `graphscope.nx` graph can create from GraphScope graph, the `graphscope.nx` graph can also transform to GraphScope graph, e.g,

 ```python
 nodes = [(0, {"foo": 0}), (1, {"foo": 1}), (2, {"foo": 2})]